 This is the car disc brakes section of the You Fix Cars website.
 On

-this page will be a general overview of how they work and some details
+this page you'll find a general overview of how they work and some details

 of how long brakes last on the average automobile.
 Knowing the actual mileage on them can help in the diagnosis and decision making process.

-Also included is a brief description of the major components that are involved in making them function properly.
-Below you will find more in-depth articles about each individual component and common specific problems like noise, pulling and pulsation.
-Learning about how brakes work is a good thing for anyone who owns a car.
+Also included is a brief description of the major components involved in making them function properly.
+More in-depth articles about each individual component and common specific problems like noise, pulling and pulsation can be found below in the helpful articles section.
+Learning about how brakes work is essential for anyone who owns a car.

-Even if you do not perform your own automotive repairs it is good to know more about car disc brakes.
+Even if you don't perform your own automotive repairs it is good to know more about car disc brakes.
 This way when you do have problems you are properly prepared to deal with them.

 If you own a car for more than a couple of years chances are you will run into at least basic maintenance and replacement of the front brake pads.
 I can't tell you exactly how long brakes last because your mileage will vary.